bartificer/programming-by-stealth/docs/pbs22.md

 </html>
 ```

-1. In the `script` element within the `head` element, declare a variable named blinkIntervalID with the value `0` (this variable will be in the global scope)
+1. In the `script` element within the `head` element, declare a variable named blinkIntervalID with the value `0` (this variable will be in the global scope).
 2. Below your variable declaration, declare a function named `toggleBlinking()`.
 This function will take no arguments, and return nothing.
 If the current value of the global variable `blinkIntervalID` is `0`, this function should create a new interval which will toggle the class `highlighted` on all paragraphs every second, and save the interval ID into the global variable `blinkIntervalID`.
-If the current value of the global variable `blinkIntervalID` is not `0`, the function should cancel the interval who’s ID is stored in the global variable `blinkIntervalID`, and set the variable to `0`.
+If the current value of the global variable `blinkIntervalID` is not `0`, the function should cancel the interval whose ID is stored in the global variable `blinkIntervalID`, and set the variable to `0`.
 3. Create an anonymous function that will execute when the DOM has finished loading.
 Inside this function, add an event handler to every paragraph that will call the function `toggleBlinking()` every time the user clicks on a paragraph.

-Test you code by clicking on any paragraph.
-The `highlight` style should start being applied and un-applied every second.
+Test your code by clicking on any paragraph.
+The `highlight` style should start being applied and unapplied every second.
 You should be able to stop this by clicking on any paragraph.
 You should be able to stop and start the blinking as often as you like by continuing to click on paragraphs.

 Remember that any errors your code generates will be written to the JavaScript console.
 You can also write to the console from within your code using the function `console.log()`.
 You can log text, but also the value stored within variables, even complex ones like arrays and objects.
 The `console.log()` function expects at least one argument, and it will log all arguments you pass it.

 ## Conclusions

 We’re now well on the way to being front-end web programmers.
-We know how to define the structure of a web page with HTML, how to style it with CSS, and we can now embed JavaScript code into web pages and get it to run when certain events or timers fire.
+We know how to define the structure of a web page with HTML and how to style it with CSS.
+We can now embed JavaScript code into web pages and get it to run when certain events or timers fire.
 We’ve also learned how to use jQuery to interrogate and alter the style and attributes of one or more HTML elements on a page.

 While we have learned a lot, we still have a lot to learn.
-There are many more kinds of event we can attach our code to, we have not learned anything about HTML form tags yet – buttons, text fields, dropdown, etc., and we’ve only scratched the surface of what jQuery can do.
-So far we’ve been using jQuery to alter existing HTML elements, we can also use it to build new elements from scratch and inject them into the DOM, and, remove existing elements from the DOM.
+There are many more kinds of events we can attach our code to.
+We have not learned anything about HTML form tags yet – buttons, text fields, dropdown, etc., and we’ve only scratched the surface of what jQuery can do.
+So far we’ve been using jQuery to alter existing HTML elements.
+We can also use it to build new elements from scratch and inject them into the DOM, and remove existing elements from the DOM.

 In other words, we still have a lot to look forward to!